 Why we picked the Jaguar I-Pace :

-While it does not have better range than a Tesla Model X, or the cargo capacity of the Mazda CX-5, the I-Pace stands out with overall dynamics, packaging, and driving experience.
-The car simply fades away from thought when you are commuting, but still takes center stage when hustling through tight turns.
-It is only really let down by its infotainment system, a small price to pay for this level of driving goodness.
+While it does not have the driving range of a Tesla Model X or the cargo capacity of the Mazda CX-5, thestands out with overall dynamics, packaging, and driving experience.
+The car simply fades away from thought when you are commuting but still takes center stage when hustling through tight turns.
+It is only really let down by its infotainment system — a small price to pay for this level of driving goodness.